 Pyle Jam Wooden Stringed Percussion Box

 The Pyle Jam Wooden Cajon is the cheapest and smallest on the list, making it the most portable as well as the most budget-friendly.
-It has internal strings which give off a crisp, snare-like sound, and it weighs just 10.2lbs.
+It has internal strings that give off a crisp, snare-like sound, and it weighs just 10.2lbs.
 It’s unclear which woods this is made from, which might raise some alarm bells with potential buyers, but the projection is pleasant and clear, not poor quality at all.

-It has rubber feet to ensure that there are no unnecessary vibrations and a simplistic, modest and modern design.
+It has rubber feet to ensure that there are no unnecessary vibrations and simplistic, modest and modern design.
 It will be well suited to beginners, musicians on a budget or those who are just curious to try one out.
 It will be less suited to serious musicians.

 - Very small and budget-friendly.